ElphysAlvarez01/Financial-Perceptions-Among-18-34-Year-Olds/README.md

 **Helpful Calculations / Parameters Used:**
 - **Dot-Highlight Dates (Orange Dots for Recessions)** – Created a calculated field using DATETRUNC to label quarters as “Normal” or “Highlight” to highlight recession periods.
-Then, I used other Tableau features, such as parameters for recession shadow periods and reference lines for high and low scores, as well as models such as forecast and linear regression.
+Then, I used other Tableau features, such as parameters for recession shadow periods, reference lines for high and low scores, and forecast and linear regression models.
 ----------------------------------------------------------------------------------------------------------

 ## **Series of Analyses:**